Reginleif88/proxtagger/README.md

 ## Overview

 ProxTagger provides a simple yet powerful web interface to manage tags for your Proxmox VMs and containers.
-It simplifies tag management with individual and bulk operations, while also offering backup and restore functionality to safeguard your tagging system which is currently not backed up by Promox Backup Server.
+It simplifies tag management with individual and bulk operations, automated conditional tagging rules, while also offering backup and restore functionality to safeguard your tagging system which is currently not backed up by Promox Backup Server.
 The interface uses dynamic tables for easy sorting, pagination, and advanced searching.

 ## Features